Sutaai/dockerized-red/docs/user_guides/use-docker-compose.md

     ...
 ```

+To know which variables you can use, see the [references of build arguments](../references/build-args.md).

 ## Find more examples

-You can find more example on the [repository](https://github.com/Sutaai/dockerized-red), in the `examples` folder.
+You can find more example on the [repository](https://github.com/Sutaai/dockerized-red), in the `examples/` folder.